 Your donation helps Laura buy yard signs, make copies, and tell people about her vision for our community.
 Iowa City ordinance limits donations to $100 per person.

 Supporters can mail checks to Laura Bergus for Iowa City Council, PO Box 823, Iowa City, IA 52244-0823, or online.

 Get involved with Laura's campaign.

 Get to know Laura.
 Get updates.
 Request a yard sign.
 Tell a friend.
 We'd love to have you involved.

-Make your vote for Laura count.
+Make your vote for Laura on November 5 count.